When Black Friday Comes

 Fagen later confirmed in an interview the town name was added by chance: “I think we had a map and put our finger down at the place that we thought would be the furthest away from New York or wherever we were at the time.
 That was it.”

-Today the song “Black Friday” is referenced and played in relation to the Friday after Thanksgiving, traditionally the busiest shopping season of the year and the day retailers go “in the black” (profitable revenue).
+Today the term “Black Friday” is referenced in relation to the Friday after Thanksgiving, traditionally the busiest shopping season of the year and the day retailers go “in the black,” so to speak.